'Beautiful' Kate wears dress by McQueen designer

 Smiling and waving to the cheering crowd outside Westminster Abbey, the 29-year-old clutched a bouquet of flowers that included Sweet William.
-Inside, the prince William showed his appreciation, mouthing: "You look beautiful."
+Inside, Prince William showed his appreciation, mouthing: "You look beautiful."

 Burton, the 36-year-old creative director of fashion house Alexander McQueen, had long been tipped for the commission, but palace officials had remained tight-lipped right up until the moment Kate stepped out of the car.

-They said the bride had "worked closely" with Burton in formulating the design, which she wanted to "combine tradition and modernity".
+They said the bride has "worked closely" with Burton in formulating the design, which she wanted to "combine tradition and modernity".

 In a design that echoed the dress worn by Grace Kelly when she married Prince Rainier III of Monaco in 1956, Kate's gown had long sleeves in lace which drew down over the ivory satin bodice to form a V-neckline.

 The bodice narrowed at her tiny waist and was padded at the hips, flaring to a skirt resembling an open flower, with white satin gazar arches and pleats.